readthedocs/ethicalads.io/content/posts/2024-cookieless-advertising-future.md

 The post has a ton of great real-world details of an advertiser proactively dealing with these changes and is well worth the read.
 I want to highlight a few key parts though.

-Firstly, removing cookies wasn't a calamity, but it did force a number of adaptations.
+Removing cookies wasn't a calamity, but it did force a number of adaptations.
 They had to rework a lot of how they attributed a new user to marketing channels which is critical as a marketer to know what's working and what isn't.
 In something we expect to hear more about as third-party cookies are removed,